ChillyMiners/Borewell-Software-Challenge-V2/README.md

 2 - Removed all recursive method calling
 3 - Implemented a GUI using WPF
 4 - Implemented additional input validation which checks for negative or excessively high input values
-5 - Created seperate Room class to hold data and methods for the room; using the main method to pass data between the GUI and room object.
+5 - Created seperate Room class to hold data and methods for the room; using the main class to pass data between the GUI and room object.